Appalachian National Scenic Trail

 Shelter Along the Appalachian Trail by Carol Highsmith.

-Today, the Appalachian Trail has become one of the best-known and most beloved long-distance hiking trails in the world.
+Today, the Appalachian Trail has become one of the world’s best-known and most beloved long-distance hiking trails.

 It provides solitude, quiet, and a wilderness-like experience that is accessible to millions of residents and visitors on the Eastern Seaboard.
 Those living in cities such as Boston, New York, Philadelphia, Baltimore, Washington, D.C., and Atlanta are within a few hours’ drive of trailheads.
-Each year, approximately three million hikers walk some portion of the trail, whether it be a mile, the entire length, or something in between.
+Approximately three million hikers walk some portion of the trail each year, whether a mile, the entire length, or something in between.
 Some 2.5 million visitors utilize the Appalachian Trail each year.

 In general, the Appalachian Trail is open year-round.
-However, the northern terminus at Mount Katahdin in Maine may be closed in winter months, depending on weather conditions.
-Additionally, some sections of the Trail and less-developed roads accessing the Trail may be closed temporarily for a number of reasons, but otherwise, the trail is open.
+However, the northern terminus at Mount Katahdin in Maine may be closed in winter, depending on weather conditions.
+Additionally, some sections of the Trail and less-developed roads accessing the Trail may be closed temporarily for several reasons, but otherwise, the trail is open.

 The Appalachian Trail Conservancy, based in Harpers Ferry, West Virginia, provides a visitors’ center for the trail.